AntonNiklasson/antn.se/posts/200412-focus-management-useimperativehandle/index.md

 `useImperativeHandle` takes three parameters:

-- `ref`: the ref object it should be connected to
+1. `ref`: the ref object it should be attached to
-- `createHandle`: a function that returns the next value to be put on `ref.current`
+2. `createHandle`: a function that returns the next value to be put on `ref.current`
-- `deps`: used as in other hooks (Dan Abramov wrote [a complete guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/) where these are explained in-depth)
+3. `deps`: used as in other hooks (Dan Abramov wrote [a complete guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect/) where these are explained in-depth)

-With all of this in place, we can now toggle focus between the two fields.
-The root component can grab the different `Input` components, and consume their exposed APIs through refs.

 Here is the full example as a working thing: